patrickmcelwee/patrickmcelwee.github.io/_drafts/vim-config-for-debugging-ruby.markdown

 tags: ruby vim tools testing debugging
 ---

+When we write code, we are automating processes.
+Most obviously, we are automating something for our customers.
+But one thing I love about the act of programming is that there are so many levels where we can intervene with automation.
+Targets for automation are like the layers of an onion.
+Business rules on the outside, moving through automated deployments, server provisioning, networking, application routing, and so on, right down to everyday programmer tasks and even the keystrokes we enter into an editor or terminal.
+This low-level is where a good relationship with your editor really shines, and since we interact with our computers so much, some good optimization habits here can magnify your efficiency everywhere.

 When debugging a problem in my Ruby code, I *often* follow the same pattern: running and re-running (using a handy [Vimux](https://github.com/benmills/vimux) shortcut) a test that exercises the